paradigma-cl/unbreakableID/README.md

 #### Decentralized Identity Solutions
 Some digital identity solutions leverage blockchain technology to create decentralized identities [10].
 These solutions often use DNS-like systems to manage and verify digital identities securely and transparently.

-In summary, DNS infrastructure is integral to the management, security, and credibility of digital identities.
+In summary, DNS infrastructure is integral to digital identity management, security, and credibility.
 Properly managing DNS can help ensure that digital identities are protected and trusted by users and organizations alike.

 #### A.1.2.1 Domain Name System (DNS)
 The Domain Name System (DNS) is a hierarchical and distributed name service that provides a naming system for computers, services, and other resources on the Internet or other Internet Protocol (IP) networks.
 It associates various information with domain names (identification strings) assigned to each of the associated entities.
 Most prominently, it translates readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.
 [11]